-A circle is a group of people who are carefully matched to pursue shared challenges.
-Each circle has a guide who shows you how to run a meeting, address challenges and learn from each other.
+A circle is a group of people who are carefully matched to pursue shared goals.
+Each circle has a guide who shows you how to run a meeting, set goals and learn from each other.
 Eventually, they fade into the background as your group bonds.

 - Meet online once every two weeks for 60-90 minutes in a private video room

 - Learn some rules and norms that make the meetings both structured and impactful

 - Continue to connect in between meetings through a private online forum

 - Pursue a theme together like “growing a business”

 - Share and continually refine individual goals within the theme

 - Complete short online activities to build key skills for professional and personal learning